-Responses to poverty in the Old Testament, intertestamental literature, and the New Testament in the light of socioeconomic setting of these records.
+Responses to poverty in the Old Testament, intertestamental literature, and the New Testament in light of the socioeconomic setting of these records.
 Construction of a biblical perspective and implications for Christian communities in North America.
 Prerequisites: BIB101; minimum sophomore standing.